 A Green Indicator for SPDY Supported Site in Address bar of Firefox and Chrome After installing SPDY Indicator Extension

-It is even much difficult to know which sites serves via SPDY in Firefox, developer Guillermo Rauch created Chrome SPDY Indicator extension which shows green icon in the address bar for loaded SPDY site, other wise shows grey icon for non-SPDY sites.
+It is very difficult to know which sites serves via SPDY in Firefox browser.
+Developer Guillermo Rauch created Chrome SPDY Indicator extension which shows green icon in the address bar for loaded SPDY site, other wise shows grey icon for non-SPDY sites.

 There aren’t much SPDY enabled sites right now so you most likely to see grey icon in the address bar unless you visit Google, Gmail,Twitter, YouTube and other Google related sites in Chrome, you can disable this grey icon in address bar from the extension options.